 Creating a Safe Environment for All

 We expect this event will bring together people who have met at events before and new faces making their way to a peer gathering for the first time.
 We ask, but don’t demand, that people share their experiences with the group and trust each individual will decide whether that is in large or small group discussion.
 We do require that everyone agree to our Group Safety Guidelines and make sure to respect their fellow attendees’ privacy and confidentiality at, and following the event when attendees return to their home communities.
+There is a gender neutral washroom available.

 Who Decides Who Gets to Attend?